 An internal link audit helps to uncover broken, missing, or poorly structured links on your site.
-It also allows you to identify opportunities to improve your SEO, internal linking structure, and user experience.
+It also allows you to identify opportunities to improve your SEO, internal linking, and user experience.

 This makes it crucial for sites that want to strengthen their authority, improve navigation, and ensure both users and search engines can easily find their content.
-This is how to do an internal link audit using AI Link Genius.
+This is how to do an internal link audit using the links and posts tab in AI Link Genius.

 1 Getting Started